 - Before getting this gig, D'Abo had played Tanya in screen tests for potential Bonds.

 - Hair of Gold, Heart of Gold: A fairly good example of this given she's one of the nicest Bond girls in the series.
 She's a great deal more accepting of the craziness around her than most women would be.
-Interestingly, she's also the last good blonde Bond girl to date.
+Interestingly, she was also the last good blonde Bond girl until Spectre.

 General Georgi Koskov